Thank you for your interest in learning a little more about me. Below, find some of the often-asked questions and answers.

 I’ve always loved gymnastics.
 My very first work-permit job was assisting a gymnastics coach on Saturdays.
 It was quite an honor.
 I would spot students – assist them if needed when they were practicing a back handspring or aerial cartwheel – and also catch any incorrect movements like a bad landing, improper placement of hands, an arched back, out of alignment, etc.

 Dad wanted me to know that even though I was his daughter, I wasn’t guarantee employment.
-I still carry his words of caution, “You can be replaced,” with me wherever I go.
+I still carry his words, “You can be replaced,” with me wherever I go.
 I worked at the store until I graduated from college and headed to Florida.

 Sailing Hobie Cats is my favorite pastime and, unfortunately, I don’t get to do it much these days.
 During my last two years of college, I volunteered each summer weekend at a sailboat rental facility at the lake just to get a chance to sail.
 I loved teaching people Bernoulli’s Principle and how it applied to sailing.
 The joy on someone’s face when grasping how to use the wind to tack and jibe is indescribable.